karthikrishna24/prodflow-poc/replit.md

 ## Recent Changes (November 8, 2025)

+### User-Controlled Environment Management ✅
+- **Empty canvas by default**: Removed auto-provisioning of default environments - users now start with a blank canvas
+- **Add Environment dialog**: Users can create custom environments with name and optional description
+- **Environment descriptions**: Description field added to database schema and persisted correctly
+- **Delete environments**: Trash icon button on environment nodes with confirmation dialog
+- **Cascade deletion**: Deleting an environment removes it from all releases via database foreign keys
+- **API endpoints for environment CRUD**:
+  - POST `/api/teams/:teamId/environments` - Create environment with name and description
+  - DELETE `/api/environments/:id` - Delete environment (admin/owner only, cascade removes from all releases)

 ### Interactive Canvas for Release Management ✅
 - **Draggable environment nodes**: Users can drag and reposition environment boxes on the canvas
 - **Visual flow connections**: Connect environments with edges to show deployment flow paths